hpcleuven/VscDocumentation/source/access/using_pageant.rst

 .. tab-set::

-   .. tab-item :: KU Leuven/UHasselt
+   .. tab-item :: KU Leuven

       Try to connect to one of :ref:`Tier2 login nodes <tier2_login_nodes>`.
       It is mandatory to allow agent forwarding in your ssh client.